dexterneo/mangas/README.md

 * Add a list of tomes of a given mangas because currently you have to add tome by tome
 * Sort function
 * Search function

+## Pull Request are welcome

+This is a Meteor project, so make sur you have Meteor installed on your machine.
+Then hit meteor to start the app.